To help you choose the best exhaust system for your Silverado 1500, we’ve taken a look at some of the favorites on the market.

 Last on our roundup is the offering from MBRP.
-For over 20 years they have been selling some of the best performance automotive parts for a variety of industries.
-The cheapest of the products in this review, the system is composed mostly of aluminized steel, with the tip being a mirror polished piece of T304 stainless steel.
+For over 20 years, they have been selling some of the best performance automotive parts for a variety of industries.
+The cheapest of the products in this review, the system is composed mostly of aluminized steel, with the tip being a mirror-polished piece of T304 stainless steel.

-Exhaust sound is characterized as rich and mellow and that is in addition to the extra torque and horsepower your pickup will generate.
-A full cat-back exhaust system, the MBRP S5080AL is delivered in six separate pieces which makes installation a little bit more time consuming.
+Exhaust sound is characterized as rich and mellow, and that is in addition to the extra torque and horsepower your pickup will generate.
+A full cat-back exhaust system, the MBRP S5080AL is delivered in six separate pieces, which makes installation a little bit more time-consuming.

-If you’re purchasing this kit it’s based on a financial decision, and for that we can’t fault you.
+If you’re purchasing this kit, it’s based on a financial decision, and for that, we can’t fault you.
 Longevity will be impacted by the aluminized steel, but even that will last longer than a stock exhaust system.

 Why a Cat-Back Exhaust System is Better than the Stock System

 Aftermarket exhaust system modifications are often marketed as cat-backs.
-This is in reference to the section of the exhaust system that is replaced.
+This is in reference to the section of the exhaust system that has been replaced.
 From the engine cylinders, exhaust gases flow through the exhaust header, onto the catalytic (cat) converter, and then out through the rest of the exhaust system.
 Cat-back refers to the section of the exhaust system from after the “cat”, through to the “back” of the system.
 Replacement exhaust systems generally replace only this section of the entire exhaust system.